 Alongside his job Mats was a supervisor at a municipal housing for young unaccompanied refugees during the recent wave of immigration to Sweden

-Cyril is a facilitator and consultant in management of change.
+Cyril is a facilitator and consultant change management.
 He designs and lead conferences and workshops on culture change, innovation, and transversal leadership.

 Cyril has worked for the computer company HP.
-There he managed transversal programs for the EMEA region.
+There he managed transversal programs in the EMEA region.

 In 2013, he got through an extreme life changing experience (being seized by Boko Haram together with his family in Nigeria).
 He learned how powerful a diverse team can be to cope with adversity and uncertainty.